bkdotcom/WampPublisher/readme.md

 Wamp&#xfeff;Publisher
 ===============

-Push messages to a [WAMP IWeb Application Messaging Protocol)](http://wamp-proto.org/) router
+Push messages to a [WAMP (Web Application Messaging Protocol)](http://wamp-proto.org/) router

-Wamp Publisher only implements the publish portion of the WAMP protocol..
+Wamp Publisher only implements the publish portion of the WAMP protocol.
 It does NOT implement Remote Procedure Calls or Subscribe.

 Use it in your script/application to implement logging, notifications, or perform live website updates.
 (see some WAMP examples on [crossbar.io](https://demo.crossbar.io/))

-> WampPublisher is built on the websocket client [textalk/websocket](https://www.github.com/textalk/websocket)
+> WampPublisher is built on the websocket client [textalk/websocket-php](https://github.com/textalk/websocket-php)

 ###Installation